 A leading innovator in wind turbines, based in the US and the Netherlands, has installations across Rotterdam, Amsterdam, parts of Germany, Israel and Colombia.
-The company produce efficient advanced aerodynamic tulip shaped wind turbines, which aim to deliver wind energy for everyone and make small windfarms a leading player in the green energy industry, with no environmental degradation.
+The company produce efficient advanced aerodynamic tulip shaped wind turbines, which aim to deliver wind energy for everyone.
+The company’s aim is to make small windfarms a leading player in the green energy industry, with no environmental degradation.

-Following great success, the company started developing larger wind turbines and our partners in the Netherlands, Corrocoat Benelux, recently received the first parts to provide corrosion protection for a wind turbine which would be installed in a coastal environment, at The Maasvlakte; a massive man-made westward extension of the Europoort port and industrial facility within the Port of Rotterdam.
-With a total length of 6 meters, the turbine required a protective coating, which needed to be resistant to all weather conditions, especially salty sea wind.
+Following great success, the company started developing larger wind turbines.
+As a result, our partners in the Netherlands, Corrocoat Benelux, recently received the first parts to provide corrosion protection for a wind turbine.
+The turbine would be installed in a coastal environment, at The Maasvlakte; a massive man-made westward extension of the Europoort port and industrial facility, within the Port of Rotterdam.
+With a total length of 6 meters, the turbine required a protective coating.
+A coating which needed to be resistant to all weather conditions, especially salty sea wind.

-The team blasted the parts, before applying an adhesive layer of Plasmet ZF and finishing with a top layer of Plasmet Corrothane AP1; a high performance, 2-pack, solvent borne, isocyanate-free polyurethane/ acrylic top coat used primarily over the top of other Corrocoat epoxy based coatings to give colour retention and weathering properties.
-It is designed for use on new construction and maintenance work on marine and offshore structural work, offering excellent protection in aggressive atmospheric service environments.
+The team at Corrocoat Benelux blasted the parts, before applying an adhesive layer of Plasmet ZF.
+They finished with a top layer of Plasmet Corrothane AP1; a high performance, 2-pack, solvent borne, isocyanate-free polyurethane/ acrylic top coat.
+Corrothane AP1 is primarily used over the top of other Corrocoat epoxy based coatings.
+It gives colour retention and weathering properties.
+It is designed for use on new construction and maintenance work on marine and offshore structural work.
+The coating offers excellent protection in aggressive atmospheric service environments.